cmakkaya/redis_sentinel/README.md

 We'll not only cover theoretical concepts like caching strategies in databases, but also get hands-on with Redis Sentinel, a high availability solution for Redis.

 You'll learn how to set it up, test failover, monitor behavior using Redis Insight, and validate whether the new master node properly accepts writes after a failover.
-Whether you're new to caching or looking to strengthen your understanding of Redis high availability, this article aims to provide a clear, practical path from theory to real-world application, and most importantly, we'll put theory into practice through hands-on examples that you can apply in your own environment.
+Whether you're new to caching or looking to strengthen your understanding of Redis high availability, this article aims to provide a clear, practical path from theory to real-world application, and most importantly, we'll put theory into practice through hands-on examples that you can apply in your environment.

 ## 📗 Medium Articles Link: